 - Stage I is a light sleep or you drift in and out and can be easily aroused.
 Often during this stage people will experience sudden muscle contractions preceded by a sensation of falling.

-- Stage II is a little deeper sleep where eye movement stops and brain ways become slower with only an occasional burst of rapid brain waves.
+- Stage II is a little deeper sleep where eye movement stops, and brain waves become slower with only an occasional burst of rapid brain waves.

 - Stage IV is where the brain produces Delta waves almost exclusively.
 Stage III and IV are both referred to as deep sleep or Delta sleep.
 It is very difficult to wake someone during deep sleep.
 There is no eye movement or muscle activity in deep sleep.

-- REM sleep: Dreams occur during REM (rapid eye movement) sleep and the rest of your body is a temporarily paralyzed at this time.
-During dreaming your eyes are moving rapidly; your heart beats faster; you breath accelerates; blood pressure rises, and areas of your brain that you use for learning are stimulated.
+- REM sleep: Dreams occur during REM (rapid eye movement) sleep, and the rest of your body is temporarily paralyzed at this time.
+During dreaming your eyes are moving rapidly; your heart beats faster; your breath accelerates; blood pressure rises, and areas of your brain that you use for learning are stimulated.
 Brain waves during this stage are actually increased to the levels experienced when a person is awake.
 Most people experience 3 to 5 intervals of REM sleep each night.
-Infants spend almost 50% of their time in REM sleep, while adults spend nearly half of their sleep time in stage II and about 20% in REM sleep.

 Process of Dreaming

 Dreaming is a thinking process but on a much deeper level.
 Your conscious mind has slipped away, and you are very focused.
 Plus, you are totally honest with yourself as you figure out your life issues.